Close

 How many hours does a Belt Lipectomy surgery take?

-A Belt Lipectomy can take anywhere from 4 to 6 hours.
+A Belt Lipectomy can take anywhere from four to six hours.

 How much pain can I expect after a Belt Lipectomy?